luigigubello/security-insights-spec/specification.md

 Now let’s break that down:
 - `schema-version` (Required): Provide the version of the specification that you are adhering to.
   - **String**
-- `last-updated` (Required): Date of the most recent change to this file.
+- `last-updated`: Date of the most recent change to this file.
   - **Date**
-- `last-reviewed` (Required): Date this file was last reviewed by a project maintainer to confirm holistic accuracy.
+- `last-reviewed`: Date this file was last reviewed by a project maintainer to confirm holistic accuracy.
   - **Date**
 - `expiration-date` (Required): Date this file should no longer be considered valid.
 Maximum one year from the date it was last reviewed.
   - **Date-time**
 - `project-url` (Required): URI for the project repository that this document pertains to.
   - **String** beginning with **https://**
-- `commit-hash` (Required): The last commit on the repository that this document pertains to.
+- `commit-hash`: The last commit on the repository that this document pertains to.
   - **String** matching the git SHA format
 - `changelog`: URI for the changelog for the project.
   - **String** beginning with **https://**